ko1/rubyhackchallenge/EN/4_bug.md

 Let's gaze this code.
 We use `RSTRING_PTR()` for a parameter `name`.
 The macro `RSTRING_PTR()` is valid only for String objects (`T_STRING` typed objects) and MRI doesn't guarantee other type of objects.
 Maybe it will cause a critical bug.
 Okay.
-We may find out the issue.
+Parhaps we could find out the issue.

 To verify the hypothesis, try `hello(nil)`.
 We will have similar `[BUG]` outputs.
 Let's add this repro-code to the ticket.